-Mosquito Magnet Review 2022: Pros, Cons, FAQ & Verdict
+Mosquito Magnet Flying Insect Trap and Killer Review 2023: Pros, Cons, FAQ & Verdict

 The Mosquito Magnet is a serious mosquito trap that first mimics humans to attract the mosquitoes and then catches and kills the flying pests.
 The dead mosquitos are held in a net, which is easily emptied, and the Magnet will continue to trap and kill them once the net is replaced.
 Two models exist: one that needs plugging into the mains and a more expensive model that runs using a rechargeable battery instead.